rafalp/Misago/docs/developers/acls.rst

 Value of ``target`` argument has ``acl`` attribute which is dict with incomplete ACL that function can change and update with new keys.

+Misago comes with its own debug page titled "Misago User ACL" that is available from Django Debug Toolbar menu.
+This page display user roles permissions as well as final ACL assigned to current user.

 Algebra
 -------